Nuno001/Nuno001/README.md

   <img src="https://lanyard-profile-readme.vercel.app/api/797571555135717407?hideTimestamp=true&idleMessage=Trying%20chillin'%20at%20the%20moment..." align="right" />
 </a>

-- 👨‍💻 I'm Nuno, an 18 Backend developer & UI/ UX Designer passionate about solving challenges behind the scenes!
+- 👨‍💻 I'm Nuno, an 18 developer & UI/ UX Designer passionate about solving challenges behind the scenes!
 - 🏢 Founder of [Visage Studio](https://visagestudio.com.br)
 - 🙅‍♂️ Frontend?
 Not my cup of tea.
 My focus is on the backend!
 - 🛸 Learn more about my projects on [my website!](https://nunoo.art)